FlorianRakos/IoT-NotCapricorns/Jorrit/reflections/week1/friday.md

 ##### 2
 This one was already being done by 2 others and they actually started putting it together, which wasn't actually in the scope of the task.
-I heard the term 'voltage divider' and got a traumatic flashback to a lecture I didn't get years ago.
+I heard the term 'voltage divider' and got a traumatic flashback to a lecture I didn't understand years ago.
 I will try to put the thing together when we actually have to next week.

 #### 6.1b
 I struggled to understand the documentation server.
 I ran the command on the Pi and then realised I can't easily reach a locally hosted server on the Pi from my laptop.
 A kind helper pointed out that the default page of the Pi is already the documentation.